*Please note: This animation represents a visual interpretation and is not intended to provide, nor substitute as, medical and/or clinical advice.

 In summary, MS is diagnosed by a combination of medical history, brain imaging with MRI, and other tests to exclude other neurological conditions, when needed.

-There are different types of MS and the disease varies from person to person.
 Monitoring is important to track symptoms and disease progression, and to see how well medication is working.